germanparra0202/Microsoft_Data_Structures/Recommendation/README.txt

 	- ngram_class.py
 	- predict.py
 	- some sort of history data, this can be multiple files
+		- We have provided several history files because they must be formatted with a date and a time.
+Use any of these files for the history data or add the following to the end of your .bashrc file (accessed from the home directory) to use your own history
+			- export HISTTIMEFORMAT="%m/%d/%y %T "
+		- If you are using your own history, run history > history.txt to get the file
 2) Run the initialization script with the name(s) of the history data following it
 	- ./initialize.py file1.txt file2.txt
 	a) This will prompt the user to input the name of 3 directories.
 If the absolute path is